-Introduces the techniques of medical photography by concentrating on the specific approaches to inner-eye photography using highly specialized equipment, preparing slides, and copying slides.
+Introduces the techniques of medical photography by concentrating on the specific approaches used in medical illustration, preparing slides, and copying.

 PHO 1450 INDIVIDUAL STUDY

 Allows the advanced student time for an in-depth exploration of still photography, multi-media, TV production, or audio recording production.